jiashi03/python-learning/README.md

-# python-learning
-My beginner-friendly Python learning notes and mini projects.
+# Python learning
+Hi!
+I'm Jia.
+This repository records my journey of learning Python for data analysis.
+I'm starting from scratch and working through online courses.
+Stay tuned for practice exercises and small projects!